Replicating Human Motivated Reasoning Studies with LLMs: Introduction

 \section{Introduction}

 Motivated reasoning, a concept that describes how individuals process information \cite{Druckman_McGrath_2019}, is often portrayed as involving either the pursuit of a directional (predetermined) conclusion or the pursuit of an accurate (non-directional) conclusion \cite{Kunda_1990}.
-For example, individuals endorse a policy proposed by their party because they desire holding positions that align with their party leaders (a directional goal).
+For example, individuals endorse a policy proposed by their party because they desire holding positions that align with their party leaders, regardless of the arguments for or against the policy (a directional goal).
 Alternatively, they may instead consider the strength of the arguments for the policy in an effort to form an accurate opinion.
-A particular motivation can ultimately affect individuals' opinions and actions \cite{Bolsen_Druckman_Cook_2014, Bolsen_Druckman_2015, Druckman_Peterson_Slothuus_2013, Mullinix_2016} or even facets of reality \cite{Kahan_Peters_Dawson_Slovic_2013, Druckman_Peterson_Slothuus_2013}.
+A particular motivation can ultimately affect individuals' opinions and actions \cite{Bolsen_Druckman_Cook_2014, Bolsen_Druckman_2015, Mullinix_2016}.

 Motivations affect an individual's opinion formation through how they process information about policies, issues, and stances, particularly within the political domain.
 The manner in which such information is processed can affect both opinion formation and perceptions of how strong presented arguments are \cite{Druckman_Peterson_Slothuus_2013}.
-When motivated by accuracy, an individual receives information in a relatively unbiased fashion, focusing on the perceived argument quality rather than external factors \cite{Druckman_McGrath_2019}.
-When motivated directionally, an individual interprets the information in a way to align with prior beliefs or group expectations.
+When motivated by accuracy, individuals assess information in a relatively unbiased fashion, focusing on the perceived argument quality rather than external factors such as where their party stands or their existing beliefs \cite{Druckman_McGrath_2019}.
+When motivated directionally, an individual interprets the information in a way to align with prior beliefs or group expectations -- such as taking a stance consistent with their co-partisans simply because their co-partisans take the position.